Supershear shock front contribution to the tsunami from the 2018 $\mathbf M_{\mathbf w}$ 7.5 Palu, Indonesia earthquake: Introduction

-Although the overall tsunami behaviour at Palu is likely a combination of several effects that include these supershear dynamics as well as landslides, recent studies~\cite{ulrich2019,oral2020, jamelot2019} suggest that the influence from phenomena such as the latter may be secondary: the rupture itself may have created adequate seafloor movement to excite the tsunami, which was subsequently amplified by the shallow and narrow 2D/3D geometric features of the Palu bay.
-Jamelot et al.~\cite{jamelot2019} capture amplitudes recorded by the Pantoloan tidal gauge, but not the first phases and motions---ultimately conceding that a dynamic study should be conducted to better understand the influence of supershear.
-The model-based study of Ulrich et al.~\cite{ulrich2019}, which incorporates some dynamics of supershear in the form of time-dependent ground displacement, better captures tidal gauge records but, again, there remains a mismatch in the first phases and arrival.
+Although the overall tsunami behaviour at Palu is likely a combination of several effects that include these supershear dynamics as well as landslides, recent studies \citep{oral2020,ulrich2019, jamelot2019} suggest that the influence from phenomena such as the latter may be secondary: the rupture itself may have created adequate seafloor movement to excite the tsunami, which was subsequently amplified by the shallow and narrow two-dimensional (2D)/3D geometric features of the Palu bay. {Indeed, high-frequency waveform observations (1Hz) from carefully calibrated analysis of CCTV and social media camera footage near the Pantoloan (PANT) station suggest a near instantaneous, high-frequency, tsunami arrival \citep{carvajal2019}---consistent with a coseismic source near the coast.
+This arrival is not captured by observations that were made by the one working acoustic sensor at the PANT tidal gauge \citep{sepulveda2020}, whose resolution (0.02Hz, or one measurement per minute) is too coarse to have captured the much shorter wavelength (a 1-2 minute period \citep{carvajal2019}) of the tsunami as observed by the high-resolution camera analysis.}

-Hence the primary objective of this work is to provide the missing link in explaining these discrepancies and more fully understand the role played by supershear rupture dynamics on the generation of the Palu tsunami.
-In particular, we incorporate a neglected feature in the above-cited works that is a defining characteristic of supershear earthquakes: the \emph{velocity} of the ground motion~\cite{dunham2008a}.
-Using a model validated by the first near-field evidence of supershear at Palu, our results imply that ground speeds, which better represent the intricacies of the Mach fronts, may further explain the observed motions of the tsunami.
-Since other studies (including those investigating landslides and liquefaction) have adequately captured much of the observed run-up amplitudes and some local inundations, the scope of this paper is to focus on the first phases and arrival in the Pantoloan records.
+{Hence the primary objective of this work is to explain the near instantaneous arrival of the tsunami by elucidating the tsunami generation process of the supershear strike-slip Palu earthquake in order to more fully understand the role played by the corresponding rupture dynamics on the observed timing and first motions of the subsequent tsunami}.
+In particular, we incorporate a feature neglected in {previous modeling studies on Palu \citep{ulrich2019,jamelot2019}} that is a defining characteristic of supershear earthquakes: the \emph{velocity} of the ground motion \citep{bernard2005,dunham2008a}.
+Using a model validated by the first near-field evidence (presented later in the paper) of supershear at Palu, our results imply that ground velocities, which better represent the intricacies of the Mach fronts, may further explain the observed motions of the tsunami.
+Since other studies (including those investigating landslides and liquefaction) have adequately captured much of the observed run-up amplitudes and some local inundations, the scope of this paper is to focus on the arrival, first motions and phases {inferred from CCTV camera records near the PANT station \citep{carvajal2019,sepulveda2020}.}